 Get Updates: | Join Our Telegram Group |

-What is a Armstrong Numbers?
+What is an Armstrong Numbers?

-A number is called an Armstrong number if the sum of its digits each raised to the power of the total number of digits is equal to that same number.
+A number is called an Armstrong number if the sum of its digits, each raised to the power of the total number of digits, is equal to that same number.

 A great way to check if a number is an Armstrong number is to take that number, raise each digit of the number to the power of how many digits are in the original number, and then add all those numbers up.
 If your answer is equal to the original numeral, you have found an Armstrong one!